 If a servicer determines, as a result of an escalation, through the servicer's internal quality control process, or through an MHA-C review, that a borrower was incorrectly denied a TPP, the servicer must offer the borrower a TPP under the applicable Tier based on the status of the borrower and the loan at the time of the borrower's initial evaluation and must, to the greatest extent possible, put the borrower in the same position as he or she would have been if the servicer had offered the borrower the TPP under the applicable Tier in accordance with MHA guidelines.
 A servicer may not back date the TPP to satisfy this requirement.
-If a servicer is unable to put the borrower in the same position as he or she would have been if the servicer the TPP under the applicable Tier in accordance with MHA guidelines.
-A servicer may not back date the TPP to satisfy this requirement.
-If a servicer is unable to put the borrower in the same position as he or she would have been if the servicer must document the reasons for such inability in the mortgage file and/or servicing system.
+If a servicer is unable to put the borrower in the same position as he or she would have been if the servicer had offered the borrower the TPP under the applicable Tier in accordance with MHA guidelines, the servicer must document the reasons for such inability in the mortgage file and/or servicing system.